Kerria japonica

 - Flower Description:

-- Flowers are bright yellow in spring and are at the terminal end of short leafy stems of previous year's growth.
+- Flowers are bright yellow in April and May and are at the terminal end of short leafy stems of previous year's growth.
 There are usually 5 petals, but there is a double cultivar.
-Flowers are 2" in size.
+Flowers are 2 inches in size.

 -